 Our first generation Valeo silicon nitride spinal fusion device received 510(k) regulatory clearance and a CE mark in 2008.
 Based on surgeon feedback for our first generation spinal fusion devices, we developed a second generation of Valeo products.
 In 2012, we received 510(k) clearance to market this second generation family of Valeo interbody spinal fusion devices which we launched with a select number of surgeons in 2013.
-Our second generation devices allow for better control of the device during implantation.
+Our second generation Valeo interbody spinal fusion devices offer distinct improvements over the first generation.
+The instrumentation of the second generation devices allow for better control of the device during implantation.
 The device allows for improved stability and potentially improved fusion after implantation and is offered in a broad selection of sizes.
 We completed the full launch of our second generation AL, PL, OL and TL Valeo interbody spinal fusion devices in the United States in 2014, our second generation LL Valeo interbody spinal fusion devices in August 2015 and our second generation C Valeo interbody spinal fusion devices in February 2016.